ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![create database](./images/6.%20CREATE%20DATABASE.png)

 * Create a new user and grant him full privileges on the database.
-The command below creates a new user named `example_user`, using *mysql_native_password* as default authentication method.
+The command below creates a new user named `example_user` using *mysql_native_password* as default authentication method.
 The user's password is defined as `PassWord.1` but you can choose any password of your choice.

 ```bash
 mysql>  CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';